unscriptable/cssx/doc/CREATE.md

-This cssx/create module defines a fast lightweight function for creating new elements with terse, CSS selector-based syntax.
+This cssx/create module defines a fast lightweight function for creating new DOM elements with terse, CSS selector-based syntax.
 The single function from this module creates new DOM elements with the signature:

-    create(referenceElement?, selector, properties|innerHTML);
+    create(referenceElement?, selector, properties|innerHTML?);

 The first argument, referenceElement, is optional, and is the reference element for the selector.
 Tag syntax (no prefix) is used to indicate the tag to be created.
 For example: